kolyaGanyuck/kolyaGanyuck/README.md

 <h4>About Me:</h4>
 <ul>
     <li>I am a third-year cybersecurity student at Chernihiv National University.</li>
-    <li>I specialize in backend development.
-Additionally, I have hands-on experience with frontend technologies, enabling me to contribute to full-stack development when needed.</li>
+    <li>I specialize in backend development and have hands-on experience with frontend technologies, enabling me to contribute to full-stack development when needed.</li>
     <li>I enjoy building pet projects to sharpen my skills.
-You can find various projects in my repositories, from simple APIs to more complex full-stack applications.</li>
+You can find various projects in my repositories, ranging from simple APIs to more complex full-stack applications.</li>
 </ul>

 <h1><img width="30" height="30" src="https://img.icons8.com/color/48/project-management.png" alt="project-management"/> Pet-Projects:</h1>